The best way to invest $10,000 is a question many people ask themselves when they are ready to start investing.

 If your goal is to build wealth for the future, whether for retirement, a down payment, or another long-term investment opportunity, saving money will play a huge role.
 The sooner you start saving, the better off you’ll be in the long run.

 If you have your eye on something big down the road, cut back on daily expenses and stash away as much money as possible right now.
-A personal finance management tool such as Personal Capital or Mint will help you automate your savings and investments by linking your financial institution information.
+A personal finance management tool such as Empower (formerly Personal Capital) or Mint will help you automate your savings and investments by linking your financial institution information.

 Paying Off Debts